Pat King: History

 King is best known as the bass guitar player for Manfred Mann's Earth Band between 1977 and 1982.
 King replaced founding member Colin Pattenden, who left the band in 1977.
 He is featured on the albums Watch, Angel Station and Chance.

 Although leaving the band in 1982, King retained close ties.
 From 1991 to 2013, he was the band's lighting designer, until retiring to Olvera, Andalucía in December 2013.

 King devoted much of his time to photography and playing in a chirigota group – Los Mochuelos – as well as DJ in a local rap band – El Clan del Sur.
 He became part of a duo – Pete and Peto (his Spanish nickname, which means dungarees, for an obvious reason) playing blues and rock standards.

 Death

-King died on January 25, 2022, from a illness.
+King died on 25 January 2022, from an illness.